Feeding itchy dogs

 Vitamins B9, B12, D and C as well as zinc can help to promote correct immune function while magnesium aids enzyme production and histamine regulation.
 Selenium is also important in inflammation control.

 If your dog's itching is due to a food sensitivity, then there's a good chance the problems are even more significant on the inside so supplements that target digestive health can really help.
-Deglycyrrhizinated licorice (DGL), slippery elm, marsh mellow, aloe vera extract, L-glutamine (ideally alongside vitamin B6) are all great examples of natural digestive health supplements.
+Deglycyrrhizinated licorice (DGL), slippery elm, marshmallow, aloe vera extract, L-glutamine (ideally alongside vitamin B6) are all great examples of natural digestive health supplements.

 Gut bacteria play a crucial role in digestive and overall health so topping up with some good lactobacillus or soil-bacteria probiotics can be really beneficial.